jansppenrade2/Docker-Container-Updater/README.md

 ##### General Information

 If you are running the `container_update.sh` script directly on your Docker host, you just need to ensure that `sendmail` is installed and configured on your Docker host.
-If you are using the [official Docker image](https://hub.docker.com/r/janjk/docker-container-updater), you need to have a Mail Transfer Agent (MTA) (e.g., Postfix) installed, configured and reachable in your network, to which the Docker container can relay its emails.
+If you are using the [Docker image](https://hub.docker.com/r/janjk/docker-container-updater), you need to have a Mail Transfer Agent (MTA) (e.g., Postfix) installed, configured and reachable in your network, to which the Docker container can relay its emails.
 The IP address or the hostname of your MTA needs be specified in the environment variable `DCU_MAIL_RELAYHOST` when running the container.

 ##### Docker CLI